 When temperatures become significantly too low for a given tire, a point known as the “glass point”, performance begins to drop dramatically.
 Temperatures too far below what a tire is designed for can cause compound cracking, especially in high-performance summer tires.
 On the other hand, at temperatures that are too warm for a tire’s rubber compound, rubber wears faster.
 In extreme summer heat, winter compound rubber can even come off like bits of an eraser rubbed against paper.
 Be aware of the outside temperature and know what’s best for your tires, and when it’s time to replace them!

 You should also check the tread on all of your tires regularly, so that you’ll know when it’s time to buy new tires entirely.
 Legally, your tires must have a minimum of 2/32″ of remaining tread depth for safe driving.
+A simple way to measure is with a penny.
+If the tread extends over the top of Lincoln’s head, then you it is within legal limits.
 However, you might want to consider new tires before then if you live in areas with inclement weather.
 During rainy weather, it’s recommended that you have at about 4/32″ of tread depth.
 Typically, you shouldn’t use all-season tires in the snow if they are at 6/32″ of tread depth, whereas winter tires can usually be used safely longer into their lifespan thanks to their unique rubber compound.
 Be sure to pay attention to your tread depth, so that you know when it’s time for new ones.
 And make sure that you’re storing your winter tires properly during the summer months!

 Winter Tires in St. Paul, MN